CompositionalIT/farmer/content/_index.md

 # Farmer

-A DSL for rapidly generating non-complex ARM templates.
+Farmer is a DSL for rapidly generating non-complex ARM templates in a type-safe manner.

 ### Main Features